joselitz123/opentelemetry-local-test/README.md

 ### Application won't start
 - Check that port 8080 is not already in use
 - Ensure Java 17+ is installed
-- Verify the JAR file exists: `./build/libs/opentelemetry-local-test.jar`
+- Verify JAR file exists: `./build/libs/opentelemetry-local-test.jar`

 ### OpenTelemetry not exporting
 - Verify all environment variables are set correctly
-- Check that the OTLP endpoint and credentials from Grafana Cloud are accurate
+- Check that OTLP endpoint and credentials from Grafana Cloud are accurate
 - Review the agent jar path: `/workspaces/dependencies/opentelemetry-javaagent.jar`
 - Check application logs for connection errors